limeytexan/procfd/README.md

 # procfd

 ## Introduction
 procfd is a Linux tool to query open file descriptors for processes.
 It is a rust replacement for the `lsof` command.
-Compared to `lsof`, `procfd` features:
+Compared to `lsof`, `procfd`:

-* Safe against blocking operations
+* Is very fast
-* Easy to use command-line options
+* Is safe against blocking operations and never hangs
-* Simple to use filters
+* Has easy to use command-line options and filters
-* Very fast
+* Shows endpoints of pipes and unix sockets by default
 * Can export data as json

 ## Examples